hschendel/aoc2025ruby/README.md

 should use Ruby's existing class.
 Of course, at first, I forgot to merge with possibly adjacent classes in the list.
 Also, having a builtin `bsearch` method for binary search in `Array` was helpful.

+## Day 06 - Trash Compactor

+Nothing to see here.
+Ruby is built for text processing.